Puroresu: King's Road

 (王道, Ōdō) is a style which originated in All Japan Pro Wrestling (AJPW) and is most closely associated with the Four Pillars (四天王, Shitennō), the informal Western name for the 1990s AJPW wrestlers Toshiaki Kawada, Kenta Kobashi, Mitsuharu Misawa, and Akira Taue.
 However, matches involving these four have been also referred to in Japan as (四天王プロレス, Shitennō puroresu).
 As opposed to strong style's European catch wrestling influences, ōdō opted for a more "narrative" style, derived from the American model of professional wrestling as physical storytelling.
 However, ōdō distinguished itself from American professional wrestling by largely eschewing many of its storytelling devices.
 Storylines and characters were virtually nonexistent, as all the storytelling in ōdō occurred through the matches themselves.
 Blading was also banned outright.
 Because Baba disliked submissions, they were also eschewed in favour of decisive pinfalls.
 In 2011, Japanese wrestling magazine G Spirits cited Misawa's Triple Crown Heavyweight Championship title defense against Kawada on 29 July 1993 as the first match in the Shitennō style, and the 1993 World's Strongest Tag Determination League final in which Misawa and Kobashi wrestled Kawada and Taue was referred to as the "completed form" of the style by Tokyo Sports in 2014.
 According to Kawada, ōdō matches placed a heavy emphasis on "fighting spirit" and were about "breaking the limit you set in the last".
 AJPW referee Kyohei Wada, who recounted that Baba told his talent "whatever you want to do, do it, and whatever you can show the people, show it", would later compare his job officiating these matches to "conducting a symphony".

 This escalation eventually manifested through the use of dangerous maneuvers that focused on the head and neck, particularly during the finishing stretches of ōdō matches.
 The physical consequences of this style, or at least its use of head drops, has often been cited as the underlying reason for Misawa's death after an in-ring accident in 2009.
-Professional wrestling journalist and historian Dave Meltzer noted that Misawa "regularly took psychotic bumps", including back suplexes where he would land on his head.
-(Note: Meltzer credits the popularization of the "head dropping back suplex" in ōdō to a Triple Crown title match between Kobashi and Steve Williams on September 3, 1994.)
-AJPW would steer away from ōdō after Misawa led a mass exodus to form Pro Wrestling Noah, particularly when Motoko Baba sold her stock to Keiji Mutoh, but Noah would continue to practice ōdō in its booking.
-This element of ōdō has been criticized for its negative influence on professional wrestling, and 1990s All Japan been cited as a cautionary tale in response to legitimately dangerous maneuvers.
-Meltzer wrote in 2009 that dropping an opponent on their head was "never necessary" as Misawa and his peers in AJPW were already "having the best matches in wrestling" before they incorporated these maneuvers into their style.